 I always say that I am one of the more unique career stories at MLSE.
 Being with MLSE, I’ve realized that many employees interned here prior to being hired or knew someone within the organization.
 However, I am one of the rare cases of MLSE employees that didn’t intern or know someone within the organization.

 Let’s talk a little about my educational journey.
 So I went to university in Ottawa for Sociology towards the end, I was working a part-time job at Starbucks.
-Then, I was promoted from barista to a shift supervisor.
+Then, I was promoted from a barista to a shift supervisor.
 Finally, then when I was moving home to the GTA, I became an assistant manager.

 So I figured to myself, “You know what, if I take this next year, coming out of school, get myself up to the manager level and have that on my resume with my university degree.
 Hopefully, having a little bit of managerial experience will enhance my skill set for when I apply for jobs in the corporate world”.